Hasnat79/VCT_2/README.md

 ## Overview
 The **Visual Counter Turing Test (VCT²)** is a benchmark dataset of approximately 130,000 images with prompts sourced from New York Times tweets and MS COCO captions.
 VCT² highlights the limitations of current AI-generated image detection (AGID) techniques in identifying AI-generated content.

-To address the growing need for evaluation frameworks, we introduce the **Visual AI Index (VAI)**, a novel metric designed to evaluate generative models on texture complexity, color distribution, and object coherence.
+To address the growing need for evaluation frameworks, we introduce the **Visual AI Index (V<sub>AI</sub>)**, a novel metric designed to evaluate generative models on texture complexity, color distribution, and object coherence.
 This establishes a new standard for assessing image-generation AI.

 ---